Mustardnote3943/XP-Vista-Themes/README.md

 UPDATE 2: Added Windows Vista start menu. use StartMenuL10N.ini with the start menu so it'll fix the button

+UPDATE 3: I think this will be useful so here: https://drive.usercontent.google.com/download?id=1LWlkJbwnGp-FVywSeQcXob_sbqaI7ies&export=download&confirm=t&uuid=4dc64e9c-6b15-4319-aaa5-b17372a86221

-UPDATE 3: Added "Windows 11 to Vista Transformation Pack.7z". found this somewhere on the internet and it's meant for Windows 11. there is some useful stuff like changing the icons and micaforeveryone which lets you get translucent windows. this will just be here for easy access since it is somewhere in a forum.
+I found this somewhere on the internet and it's meant for Windows 11.
+This is just the download link from google drive. there is some useful stuff like changing the icons and micaforeveryone which lets you get translucent windows. this will just be here for easy access since it is somewhere in a forum.